Sexy Nukim: Music video

 The music video was directed by Japanese director Pennacky, who worked with Balming Tiger on previous projects.

-The video portrays bj wnjn as a doctor overseeing Omega Sapien and Mudd the Student receiving electroshock therapy at a medical facility.
+The video portrays Bj Wnjn as a doctor overseeing Omega Sapien and Mudd the Student receiving electroshock therapy at a medical facility.
 After each session, various scenes from inside their minds are shown as they rap their individual verses, including them at an asylum and a sauna surrounded by a large group of people—these are actually other members of the Balming Tiger collective—dressed in white.
 RM appears next, as his verse begins, at an old mechanical repair shop filled with pedestal fans, owned by an elderly man.
 He rides over a toy Ferrari on the ground with his bicycle—a reference to some of his lyrics—and raps the rest of his verse inside the store.
 San Yawn sporadically appears throughout the video, including during RM's verse.
 The visual returns to the Balming Tiger members at the sauna then sitting in a pool of water, surrounded by the same group of people from the beginning.
 It closes out with a rotating shot that alternates between the group of people standing outdoors, surrounding Omega Sapien and Mudd the Student—the latter holds a matching balloon—who are now both dressed in red, and RM standing amid the fans at the repair shop also holding a red balloon.

 NME described the video as "eclectic", while PopSugar called it "psychedelic" and listed it as one of the sexiest videos of the year "for how refreshingly experimental it is".

 A performance version of the music video, featuring the Balming Tiger members and a group of backup dancers—RM does not appear in the video—was released a week later.

 Live performances

 Balming Tiger and RM performed the song together for the first time at a charity event hosted by W Korea on October 28, 2022, in support of its Love Your W breast cancer awareness campaign.
 They also incorporated "synchronised dance moves" (seen in the performance version of the music video) into the performance during the chorus.
-RM performed an abridged version of the song during a commemorative music event for his debut solo album Indigo (2022) at Rolling Hall in Seoul on December 5.
+RM performed an abridged version of the song during a commemorative music event for his debut solo album Indigo (2022) held at Rolling Hall in Seoul on December 5.